 The casino itself is small (22,000 square feet of casino floor space), but has slots, a sports book, and a small selection of table games.

-The Red Garter is also home to two restaurants, along with a coffee/deli bar takeout stand.
+Dining options at the Red Garter include the Prospector Restaurant, along with a coffee/deli bar takeout stand.
 There are two small bars.

 The second largest hotel in Wendover, the Wendover Nugget has 500 rooms and a small convention/meeting area.
 A small RV park is attached to the resort grounds.

 The casino floor space is 37,500 square feet, full of all the usual slots, (over 600 of them), and table games, along with a keno lounge.
 The keno lounge is cozy and comfortable and the only live keno in town.
 The Nugget also says they have the only baccarat in Northern Nevada.

 My understanding is that it has the only Starbucks in Wendover.
-There are three different bars, including one with pool tables.
+There are three different bars.
 It also is home to a video arcade and an outdoor swimming pool, therefore it may be the best hotel in Wendover for those of you families with kids.
 (Because of the bars).

 Pilot Travel Center and Casino

 Not really a casino, as this is a truck stop that has showers for truckers, an Arby’s restaurant, and tiny room with a “Casino” sign, but which is just a darker area of the building that has a total of 90 slot machines and video poker machines.